Designations Congruent with Things: Chapter 23

 Carotid territory.

-Well this doesn’t seem like the best, his brain comments slowly, and, tragically, Newt’s not really sure what it means by ‘this’ or ‘best’.
-He’s flustered by the dim light trending toward darkness and the surface that he’s lying on and the ache in his sinuses that exerts a strange press on his face.
+Well this doesn’t seem like the best, his brain comments slowly.
+Tragically, Newt’s not sure what it means by “this” or “best.”
+He’s flustered by the dim light trending toward darkness and the hard surface he’s lying on and the ache in his sinuses that exerts a strange press on his face.

 I’m on the floor right now? he surmises, making slow sense of his skewed perspective.